Funnel-web spider bite

 This article describes the effects of a bite from the funnel-web spider.
 Male funnel-web spiders are more poisonous than females.

 This article is for information only.
 DO NOT use it to treat or manage a bite from this type of spider.
-If you or someone you are with is bitten, call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.
+If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 The venom in the funnel-web spider contains the poison.